bauwenst/LaMoTO/README.md

 # LaMoTO
 Language Modelling Tasks as Objects (LaMoTO) provides a framework for language model training (masked and causal, pretraining and finetuning) where the tasks, not just the models, are classes themselves.
+It abstracts over the HuggingFace `transformers.Trainer` with one goal: reduce the entire model training process to a single method call `task.train(hyperparameters)`.

 ## Usage
 Let's say you want to train a RoBERTa-base model for dependency parsing (for which, by the way, there is no HuggingFace